-Before submitting your DPIA template to the DP Office, please ensure that you completed and addressed all relevant points below.
-Please be advised that the DP Office will not review your DPIA unless you can demonstrate engagement with or reference to the checklist and its attending documents and requirements.
+Before submitting your completed DPIA to the DP & FOI Office, please ensure that you have completed and addressed all relevant points below.
+Please be advised that the DP & FOI Office will not review your DPIA unless you can demonstrate engagement with or reference to the checklist and its attending documents and requirements.

 - If you are claiming that your data is anonymous, are there any potential data linkages that would allow someone to identify your data subjects?
 Note that simply removing a name does not constitute anonymisation.
 Have you considered the impact of other potential identifiers e.g. you are studying individuals with an uncommon medical condition and also working with gender, age, and location data or other factors that narrow your population and potentially lead to identification?

 - Have you determined if your data truly anonymous or is it pseudonymous?
 If you hold an identifier key(s) that would allow you or another party to identify your masked data then it is pseudonymous and therefore must be treated as personal data.

 - Have you determined whether you/the University is a data controller or a data processor for this project?